angus-ai/angus-doc/lab/raspberry-pi/video-answerphone.rst

 	This piece of code creates a new output device that resamples to 48Khz before sending the signal to the standard output (by default the bcm2835 audio jack output).
+	You just have to select "convert" at program startup in output selection.

 Licence
 -------